YasheshSavani/sense/templates/badminton_shot_recognition.md

 So, at that time, this application <b><code>Badminton Shot Recognition</code></b> can be used, which will provide realtime feedback by recognizing your badminton shots.

+## Model Training

+The model for badminton shot recognition was trained on the model `StridedInflatedEfficientNet`, by fine-tuning `17` layers of the model.
+To get the weights for the badminton shot recognition model click [here](https://drive.google.com/file/d/1rAOZjs1m7OVbD_B5Wjy98PJgsRlgWYdr/view?usp=sharing).

 ## Dataset Breakdown